justdanallen/winstons-light-off/README.md

 # TODO:
 1. Test how discovery works when wemo isn't found (done)
-2. Add logging to firebase for remote management, look at winston logger
+2. Add logging to firebase for remote management, look at winston logger (done)
 3. Add firebase function for controlling (done)
 4. Look at adding npm package 'ping' (done)
-5. Add status monitoring to FB for PI and Wemo
+5. Add status monitoring to FB for PI and Wemo (done)
 6. Add webhook for installing new SW
 7. Load to pie
 8. Upload repo to GitHub